Better business practices

 Education and training

 The department’s Building Active Communities Workshops program provides free training to increase the skills and knowledge of community sport and recreation volunteers.
-To see what’s on in your region check out the Education and training calendar.

 Training available within the area of Governance includes: